lakith7/LiveNationInternship/Server Cross Checking Tool/README.md

 # Amazon Web Services Server, Volume, and Workspace Removal Tool

-There are three scripts in this folder.
+There are two scripts in this folder.

-"WorkSpaceInfoCollectorScript.py" collects data on all AWS Workspaces that haven't been accessed in the past 90 days (this value can be changed).

-"PullServer:VolumeInfo.py" collects data on all AWS servers that are stopped and all AWS volumes that are unattached.

-"EmailAutomator.py" takes the email addresses of the owners of a specified AWS workspace, server, or volume and sends them an email asking whether the AWS workspace, server, or volume can be deleted.
-The information the script inputs is the same info that is outputed from the other two scripts.
+The active directory is a place where all server information was saved for the company.

+"DDAWSComparer.py" compares the servers in the company's active directory, DataDog, and Amazon Web Services and outputs an excel file that states for each server whether it is in the active directory, DataDog, AWS, or a combination of the three.

+"SvrPatchCrossChecking.py" compares the servers in Tanium, the active directory under Cloud Services, and the active directory under SvrPatch and outputs an excel file that states for each server whether it is in Tanium, the active directory under Cloud Services, the active directory under SvrPatch, or a combination of the three.

 # Inputs

-WorkSpaceInfoCollectorScript.py:

-* role: This is simply a string that is the exact name of the AWS profile you want this script to run in.
-* region: This is a string that is the exact name of the AWS region you want this script to run in.
-* time: This is an integer that is used to determine which workspaces should be retrieved.
-If the value is 90 (which the default), then the script pulls all workspaces that haven't been accessed in the last 90 days.

-PullServer:VolumeInfo.py:

-* Server: A boolean input.
-If True, the script looks for stopped AWS servers and outputs their metadata.
-If False, the script looks for unattached AWS volumes and outputs their metadata.
-* profiles: A list of strings that contains all the AWS profiles that the user would like to loop through.
-* regions: A list of strings that contains all the AWS regions that the user would like to loop through.

-EmailAutomator.py:
+DDAWSComparer.py:

+* APIKey: A string that is required for DataDog API access.
+This key varies for each company.
+* APPKey: A string that is required for DataDog API access.
+This key varies for each company.
-* workspaceScriptFilePath: A string that is the file path of the output of the WorkSpaceInfoCollectorScript.py
+* filePath: A string that contains the file path to wherever you want the output excel file to be saved.
+* CSInventoryFilePath: A string that contains the file path to a list of servers that was given to me to compare all data against.
+This excel file cannot be recreated (by me at least), as it was given to me by my boss.
-* adOutputFilePath: A string that is the file path for the output from the active directory script (was not allowed to post this script on my github).
-A sample active directory script is placed in the comments at the top of EmailAutomator.py
+* ADServerInfoFilePath: A string that contains the file path to wherever the server information from the active directory is stored.
+The one line script to access this information is in the README sections of the DDAWSComparer.py script.

+SvrPatchCrossChecking.py:

+* TaniumServerFilePath = A string that contains the filePath to an excel file that contains information about servers in Tanium.
+This file was pulled from the Tanium online client.
+* SvrPatchServersFilePath = A string that contains the filePath to an excel file that contains information about servers in the SvrPatch category of the active directory.
+This file was pulled from the company's active directory.
+* CloudServicesServersFilePath = A string that contains the filePath to an excel file that contains information about servers in the Cloud Services category of the active directory.
+This file was pulled from the company's active directory.
+* TaniumServerColumnName = A string that contains the column name in the Tanium servers file that contains the server ID.
+* SvrPatchServersColumnName = A string that contains the column name in the SvrPatch servers file that contains the server ID.
-* msg: A string that contains the email body message.
+* CloudServicesServersColumnName: A string that contains the column name in the Cloud Services servers file that contains the server ID.

-Note: EmailAutomator.py was optimized for the WorkSpaceInfoCollector.py script but was able to be used for the PullServer:VolumeInfo.py script with a few minor changes.

 # Outputs

-WorkSpaceInfoCollectorScript.py:

-* Outputs an excel file that contains information about all unused AWS workspaces.
-* Outputs a list of strings that are each a username.
-This output was then used in an active directory script to pull email addresses.
-I was not allowed to publish the active directory script on my github.

-PullServer:VolumeInfo.py:
+DDAWSComparer.py:

+* Outputs a single excel file that states for each server whether it is in the active directory, DataDog, AWS, or a combination of the three.

+SvrPatchCrossChecking.py:

-* Outputs an excel file that contains information about all the unattached volumes or stopped servers.
+* Outputs an excel file that states for each server whether it is in Tanium, the active directory under Cloud Services, the active directory under SvrPatch, or a combination of the three.

-EmailAutomator.py:

-* Technically this script has no output.
-However, as the script attempts to send each email, the user is notified whether the email was succesfully sent or not.

 ## Packages Used

 The following packages were used and should be imported before running the specified script:

-WorkSpaceInfoCollectorScript.py:
+DDAWSComparer.py:

 * boto3
-* pandas
-* datetime
-* xlwt
-* timedelta
 * os
-* pytz

-PullServer:VolumeInfo.py:

-* boto3
 * xlwt
 * pandas

-EmailAutomator.py:
+* datadog
+* requests
+* json

-* smtplib
+* csv

+SvrPatchCrossChecking.py:

 * pandas
+* xlwt
+* xlrd

 ## Acknowledgments

 * Thank you to Byron Brummer for helping me refine my code.
-* Thank you to Tim Cordell for introducing me to the SMTP protocols.
+* Thank you to Damion Sandidge for helping me navigate the active directory and learn Powershell.

 ## Author